port-labs/port-docs/docs/software-catalog/blueprint/timer-properties.md

 # Timer Properties

-Timer Properties allow you to define an expiration date on a specific property.
+Timer properties allow you to define an expiration date on a specific property.
 Timer properties allows the provisioning of a temporary anything through developer self-service actions:

-- Temporary integration environments.
+- Temporary integration environments;
-- Temporary cloud or environment permissions.
+- Temporary cloud or environment permissions;
 - Temporary cloud resources and more.

-## Timer Properties JSON schema
+## Timer properties JSON schema

 ```json showLineNumbers
 "properties": {